GruberMarkus/Export-RecipientPermissions/docs/README.md

   - All folder names start with '/', '/' representing the root folder
 - Permission: The permission granted/received (e.g., FullAccess, SendAs, SendOnBehalf etc.)
   - When public folder permissions are exported and a folder is mail-enabled, a "virtual" right 'MailEnabled' is exported
-  - When management role group members are exported, a "virtual" right 'MemberRecurse' is exported
+  - When management role group members are exported, a "virtual" right 'MemberRecurse' or 'MemberDirect' is exported
   - When forwarders are exported, one or more of the following "virtual" rights are exported:
     - Forward_ExternalEmailAddress_ForwardOnly
     - Forward_ForwardingAddress_DeliverAndForward